templep/templep.github.io/index.md

 # Presentation

 I am currently a post-doc at the PReCISE research center at the University of Namur (UNamur).
-I am working on the VeryLearn EoS project with Gilles Perrouin, Patrick Heymans, Benoit Frenay and Pierre-Yves Schobbens.
+I am working on the EoS (Excellence of Science) VeriLearn project with Gilles Perrouin, Patrick Heymans, Benoit Frenay and Pierre-Yves Schobbens.

 Previously, I obtained my PhD working at Université de Rennes and IRISA lab in the [DiverSE](http://diverse.irisa.fr/) working group in Rennes (France).
 My supervisors were [Mathieu Acher](http://www.mathieuacher.com/) and [Jean-Marc JEZEQUEL](http://people.irisa.fr/Jean-Marc.Jezequel/).